The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Problem Setting and Notation

-Assumption 1 is central in our analysis.
-As shown in \S \ref{sec:generalizations}, our results slightly change for more general $\beta$-regular priors.
-This definition puts a constraint on $\mathbb{P}[\mu \geq 1-\epsilon]$, which quantifies how many arms are $\epsilon$-optimal.
+\begin{assumption} The distribution $\Gamma$ is $1$-regular. \end{assumption} Assumption \ref{ass:prior} puts a constraint on $\mathbb{P}[\mu \geq 1-\epsilon]$, which quantifies how many arms are $\epsilon$-optimal.
 The larger number of $\epsilon$-optimal arm means it is more likely that Greedy concentrates on an $\epsilon$-optimal arm which is one of main components of our theoretical analysis (see Lemma \ref{lem:greedy-gen}).

-We also assume that the reward distributions are $1$-subgaussian as defined below. \footnote{Our results generalize to the $S^2$-subgaussian rewards; for brevity we choose $S=1$ throughout this paper.} \begin{assumption} Every $P_\mu \in \mathcal{F}$ is $1$-subgaussian: for any $\mu \in [0,1]$ and any $t$, if $Z_\mu$ is distributed according to $P_\mu$, then $\E[\exp(t(Z_\mu - \mu))] \leq \exp(t^2/2)$\,. \end{assumption}
+We also assume that the reward distributions are $S^2$-subgaussian as defined below and for notation simplicity we assume $S=1$, but generalization of our results to any $S$ is straightforward. \begin{assumption} Every $P_\mu \in \mathcal{F}$ is $1$-subgaussian: for any $\mu \in [0,1]$ and any $t$, if $Z_\mu$ is distributed according to $P_\mu$, then